-The best way to describe a CPS case is to do so using details regarding each phase of a typical case.
+The best way to describe a CPS case is to use details regarding each phase of a typical case.
 Like a divorce or child custody case, a CPS case has multiple phases that follow one another.
 However, the biggest difference between these three types of family law cases is that a CPS case can end abruptly depending on the evidence, circumstances, and other factors that can impact the case.
 Make no mistake, the facts and circumstances of your CPS case will determine the outcome just as much as the law will.

 Why could CPS gain primary conservatorship rights over your child?